 A longtime STEM (science, technology, engineering and mathematics) advocate and inspiring educator, Bondurant has written numerous articles and books on STEM education topics, presented more than 70 NASA television programs and brought a clear vision of a successful STEM outreach program to the Center.
 Bondurant, a member of Park’s Board of Trustees, was a 1991 recipient of the Park University Alumni Association’s Distinguished Alumnus Award, which recognizes Park alumni who have distinguished themselves through career, service or community achievements.
 In addition, Bondurant received an honorary doctorate degree in science education in 1993 from the University.
 Bondurant also earned a Master of Arts degree in zoology from Indiana University and a doctorate in curriculum and secondary education from Michigan State University.

 Park University will also host a solar eclipse watch party, billed as #TotalEclipseOfThePark, on Monday, Aug.
-21, starting at 12:30 p.m. in the Comfort Field/Hemingway Field Parking Lot on the University’s Parkville Campus.
+21, starting at 12:30 p.m. at Julian Field on the University’s Parkville Campus (adjacent to the University's 6th Street [west] entrance).
 A partial eclipse is scheduled to begin in Parkville at approximately 11:41 a.m., with the start of the total eclipse at approximately 1:08 p.m. and lasting about 75 seconds.
 The partial eclipse is scheduled to end in Parkville at approximately 2:35 p.m.
 A limited number of eclipse viewing glasses will be distributed on a first come, first served basis.